EliSlovik/poker-i-barley-know-her/README.md

 A chair, a ladder, and a phone are playing poker, the ladder says, "I raise", the phone thinks for a second, then says, "I call", then, the chair thinks for a while, and disgruntily says, "I fold"

+What's the difference between a large pizza and a poker player?
+Large pizza can feed a family of four, a poker player can't.

 ### Classes and methods:

 * main